LIYunzhe1408/Opensourced-Notes-SWE-MLE-JobCreator/Course Notes at UC Berkeley 24-25/DATA 200 Data Science/Keynotes/README.md

 11. [25 Prep] `size()` include `NaN` while `count` not.
 12. [25 Prep] It helps to `groupby` after sorting.
 13. [25 Prep] `Date` is quantitative, `chart_position` is qualitative(preferred) or quantitative
+14. [Spring 24] Count is for real value without missing.
+Size is for all values including missing ones.
+15. [Spring 24] 先sort_values再groupby

 ### Regex
 1. How to match multiple same pattern